 An assessment week is held termly, where all pupils in Year 1 - Year 6 undertake summative assessment tests or tasks in reading, writing and maths.
-Copies of pupils' assessments are recorded.
+Copies of pupils' assessments are shared with parents.

-Pupils in Year 1 to Year 6 are assessed termly in reading and spelling using the standardised test NGRT and NGST produced by GL Assessment.
-Tests will allow us to track progress and benchmark attainment against peers nationally and their cohort provide us with accurate information about pupils' strengths and weaknesses, and allowing us to pinpoint more able pupils and underachievers.
+Pupils in Year 1 to Year 6 are also assessed termly in reading and spelling using the standardised tests National Group Reading Test (NGRT) and National Group Spelling Test (NGST) produced by GL Assessment.
+These tests enable the school to track the pupils' reading and spelling progress and benchmark attainment against peers nationally as well as their PGP cohort.
+Anlysis of the data provides the school with an indication of pupils' strengths and weaknesses to inform planning and enable all pupils to make at least good progress from starting points.